forlilab/Ringtail/README.md

 ```
 ## Definitions
 - __DLG__: Docking Log File, output from AutoDock-GPU.
+- __PDBQT__: Modified PDB format, used for receptors (input to AutoDock-GPU and Vina) and output ligand poses from AutoDock-Vina.
 - __Cluster__: Each DLG contains a number of independent runs, usually 20-50.
 These independent poses are then clustered by RMSD, giving groups of similar poses called clusters.
 - __Pose__: The predicted ligand shape and position for single run of a single ligand in a single receptor.
 - __Binding score/ binding energy__: The predicited binding energy from AutoDock.